ESR-Code/pc-domHandler/README.md

 # pc domhandler

-> A lightwieght playcanvas dom handler plugin for loading , removing and updating html,css files.
+>  A lightwieght playcanvas dom handler plugin for loading , removing and updating html,css files.If files are loaded and you change the given file contents in runtime , it automatically updates on the browser.
 >
+>  By default , autoUpdate is enabled , but you can change it later
+>
-> Just get the built file from /dist folder and drop to playcanvas
+>  Just get the built file from /dist folder and drop to playcanvas.

 ### Usage